i2p/i2p.www/i2p2www/blog/2016/07/02/Summer-Dev-roundup-APIs.draft.rst

 - {% trans %}zzz has been hard at work on Syndie, getting a headstart on Plugins month.
 You can follow his progress on `the development forum thread`_.{% endtrans %}

-- {% trans %}psi has been creating an I2P test network using i2pd, and in the process has fixed several i2pd bugs that will improve its compatibility with Java I2P.{% endtrans %}
+- {% trans %}psi has been creating an I2P test network using i2pd, and in the process has found and fixed several i2pd bugs that will improve its compatibility with Java I2P.{% endtrans %}

 .. _{% trans %}`the development forum thread`{% endtrans %}: http://zzz.i2p/topics/2064-syndie-release-july-2016